UKForeignOffice/notarial-api/README.md

 docker compose down
 docker compose -d --build
 ```

+### Running the applications locally (without docker)

+You may still need docker to start the databases.

+1. Start the database
+2.

 ### Formatting
 This project uses ESLint and Prettier to ensure consistent formatting.
 It is recommended that you add and turn on the prettier plugin for your IDE, and reformat on save.